dzdidi/gna/Readme.md

 - [ ] add base64 encofing for header generation
 - [ ] add key retrieval mechanism
 - [ ] add script for extendign config file for speicific urls

+# Sever
+TODO:
+- [ ] Appache config to intercept and verify header (also for ACL)
+- [ ] script for auto setup with bare repo and ACL